anderslauri/eleutheria-gcp-iap/README.md

 ## Authentication of Google Cloud Service Account
 1. Signature verification using `JWK`.
 Source of `JWK` is determined given type of JWT.
 2. `iat` and `exp` claim verification.
-Allow clock skew is 10 seconds.
+Allowed clock skew is 10 seconds.
 3. `aud` claim must be equal to request url.
 4. Role `roles/iap.httpsResourceAccessor` is verified given subject of claim email.
 Role binding can be granted directly on project, or indirectly, via membership in Google Workspace group.